Test of Oral Proficiency (TOP) Exam Overview

 Who Needs To Take the TOP Exam?

-Any graduate student who is a non-US citizen must pass the TOP before working as a TA in any department at UCLA.
-This includes international students and permanent residents.
-The only exception to this requirement is if you hold a bachelor’s degree from a U.S institution.
+UCLA Academic Senate Graduate Council policy stipulates that international graduate students (or Departmental Scholars), including permanent residents, whose first language is not English and who do not hold a bachelor’s or master’s degree from an institution in the U.S., must pass the Test of Oral Proficiency (TOP) in order to be eligible for a teaching assistantship at UCLA.
+The only exception to this requirement is if you hold a bachelor’s degree or master’s degree from a U.S institution.
 If you do, you are automatically except from taking the test and do not need to take any further action with the TOP program.

 Please review the following information carefully when determining whether you need to take the TOP Exam: